mccomaschris/thunder-cli/README.md

 - PHP 8.1+
 - Laravel or Statamic project
 - `thundr.yml` file in your project root
-- Remote server with SSH access and a `thundr` user
+- Remote server with SSH access

 ---